 In the end, an evening walk at the famous mall road of Manali is not to be missed while you are here.
-Though it may feel a bit crowded to some people, it is still a great fun to be here with your family.
-Shop around a little if you wish to and eat at any of the local restaurants here
+Though it may feel a bit crowded to some people, it is still great fun to be here with your family.
+Shop around a little if you wish to and eat at any of the local restaurants here.

 Zorbing is a one-of-its-kind adventure sport wherein a person is slid into a huge transparent plastic zorb ball which is then rolled down a mountain slope.

 Also Read: How to Plan a Trip to Prashar Lake?

 There is no other way than trekking to experience the raw nature and explore the untouched exotic destinations than trekking.
 Many of the famous trek routes in India starts from Manali and hundreds of adventurers travel to this place to explore the vastness of the Himalayas.
 Below are some of the famous trekking routes from Manali.